Sick of paying too much money on your prescriptions? How to get prescriptions cheaper, with or without insurance.

 Discount Resource #3: Apply for Financial Assistance from Charitable Foundations

-Have you ever heard of Patient Access Network Foundation (PAN)?
+Have you ever heard of the Patient Access Network Foundation (PAN)?
 They're a charity that focuses on helping pay for their out-of-pocket healthcare expenses.
 These include help with your deductible, co-pay, and coinsurance costs.
 And you can apply whether you have health insurance (even Medicare), or you don't.

 If you apply and receive a grant, it's good for 12 months' worth of prescription costs.